wix-incubator/wix-code-docs/js-wixcode-sdk/$w/repeater/guides/The Lifecycle of Repeated Items.md

   ## See also

-- To learn more about connecting data to repeaters, see [Repeated Item Template](./Repeated%20Item%20Template.md).
+- To learn more about connecting data to repeaters, see [Create and Access Repeated Item Data](https://dev.wix.com/docs/velo/velo-only-apis/$w/repeater/create-and-access-repeated-item-data).